633 W 5th Street #2890

 And most single instances of food poisoning happen in a restaurant.
-So places like a deli or school cafeterias are known for that.
+Such places like a deli or school cafeterias are known for that.

 Many potential avenues of ingestion exist.
-Ehline Law has the background in these matters.
+Ehline Law has a background in these matters.
 And we can help you win your food poisoning lawsuit.
 Our client ratings and peer review reports verify this truth.
-Take a look on AVVO, Justia, and Circle of Legal Trust.
+Take a look at AVVO, Justia, and Circle of Legal Trust.
 They are stellar.

 The various symptoms of food illness are as follows: